lukasz-tuz/lowpolylight-cad/README.md

-# hexalight-cad
+# lowpolylight-cad

-CAD files for the hexalight project
+CAD files for the lowpolylight panels and other devices.